thor-2007/Sjorens-Webgame/README.md

 1. Clone the repo.
 2. Open `index.html` in your browser to play.

-## Getting Started/Download
-Scroll down to "Assets" page and click on the source code to download.
-After the download open files on your computer and right-click on the folder and unzip it/unpack.
-To start the game open the index.html file.

 **Currently planning to add:**

 - Turn the purple blocks into random trash.